BSA A10 series: Engine

 Launched in October 1949, Hopwood's A10 Golden Flash drew heavily from the A7 design by Page and Bert Perkins.
 The A10 was increased to 650 cc by using a 70mm bore and 84mm stroke.
 It had a revised alloy rocker box and cast-iron cylinder head, plus an integral manifold for the single Amal carburettor.
 A single camshaft behind the cylinders operated the valves via pushrods passing through a tunnel in the cast iron block.
 A magneto was located behind the cylinders, driven by a train of gears, to provide ignition.
 A dynamo was positioned in front of the cylinders, driven by a chain.
 Lubrication was dry sump with oil being distributed by a mechanical pump located inside the timing cover.

 The crankshaft was a bolt-up 360-degree item (both pistons went up and down at the same time).
 Main bearings were roller drive-side and a white metal plain bush on the timing side.
 The conrods were of the split type with shell type big ends.
 The crank-cases were vertically split.

 A semi-unit gearbox meant the duplex primary chain was adjustable via a slipper tensioner within the primary chain case.
 The A10 was so closely based on the A7 that it used many of its well-proven components, and this large carry-over of parts from the A7 promised greater reliability, with minimal risk of new technical problems.

 With the introduction of a swinging arm frame in 1954, the semi-unit gearbox was abandoned for a separate "pre-unit" item.
 The new design had a modified clutch, new gearbox internals and a single row primary chain.
-The primary chain was adjusted by moving the gearbox, which caused the rear chain to requiring re-tensioning.
+The primary chain was adjusted by moving the gearbox, which caused the rear chain to require re-tensioning.

 An alloy head was introduced with the Road Rocket in 1955.
 The RR also featured a thicker cylinder base flange (1/2" instead of 3/8") and these cylinders became known as "thick flange".
 The big end was increased in diameter from 1.46" to 1.68".
-Crankshafts and conrods with the bigger bid ends became known as "big journal".
+Crankshafts and conrods with the bigger big ends became known as "big journal".
 These changes continued on subsequent sports models.
 "Thick flange" cylinders and "big journal" big ends were fitted to the Gold Flash in 1958.

 In 1957 an improved clutch was introduced on all models, using 4 springs instead of six and improved friction material.